-Travel distance is typically the distance that the key travels down to register a signal.
+Travel distance is typically the distance the key travels down to register a signal.
 The actuation is normally at the middle of this distance and largely depends on your typing style and the force you apply.
-As such, travel distance can vary from when working normally and when you are in a hurry.
+Travel distance can vary when working normally and in a hurry.

-Comparing the linear and tactile switches, one average, they both have a key travel distance of 4mm.
-The distance is relatively okay and works pretty well on different tasks and applications.
+Comparing the linear and tactile switches, on average, they both have a key travel distance of 4mm.
+The distance is relatively okay and works well on different tasks and applications.

 Tactility is the ability to be felt anytime an object is touched.
-That said, all mechanical switches are generally more tactile, meaning you do not need to press keys on every bit when busy trying – just touch the buttons, and they will be registered.
+All mechanical switches are generally more tactile, meaning you do not need to press keys on every bit when busy trying – touch the buttons, and they will be registered.

 Tactile switches offer a bump, while linear switches provide a buttery smooth feel.
 The smoothness of linear switches helps you achieve great comfort when typing or gaming, so they are clear winners in this category.

 This is an acronym for Red, Green, and Blue.
-It comes with certain modern keyboards and is also referred to as multi-shaded backlit illumination.
+It comes with certain modern keyboards and is called multi-shaded backlit illumination.
 All mechanical switches have a support system for RGB.

-Even though others have improved highlights, some are not worthy of the RGB.
+Even though others have improved highlights, some are not worth the RGB.
 It is advisable to note that membrane keyboards have an RGB backlit, and tactile and linear switches have the RGB option.

-If you wish to have a good quality tactile or linear switch, then you should consider one with RGB.
-Try to confirm if you can control the lights mostly when you are not using them.
-With an RGB on your keyboard, it makes it assume a better look and nice feel.
+If you wish to have a good-quality tactile or linear switch, you should consider one with RGB.
+Confirm if you can control the lights, mostly when not using them.
+An RGB on your keyboard makes it assume a better look and nice feel.